agnes-riviere/ginette/application/mini-LOMOS/User_guide.md

 _____________________________________________________________________________________________________________________________
 ### 1) Add field data.

-There must be 2 ".csv" files (one for pressure and one for temeratures) with the following format: sensor-name_point_dd_MM_YY.csv
+There must be 2 ".csv" files (one for pressure and one for temperatures) with the following format: sensor-name_point_dd_MM_YY.csv

 #### Particularly pay attention of the dates formatting in the titles, this could explain why the 1D model doesn't work.
 -------------------------------------